 Figs are an incredibly rich source of fiber.
 There are almost 4 grams of fiber per 1/4 cup of dried figs. "Easy to eat or snack on, dried figs are a good source of fiber that can add to your overall daily fiber intake," says Michalczyk.
 In fact, a study showed that among 40 people with chronic constipation, eating fig paste each day reduced intestinal discomfort and improved colonic transit time.
 Figs also contain an enzyme known as ficain, which aids in helping you poop.
 Eat the tasty fruits plain, use them as a summertime pizza topper, or spread some on toast with cheese like burrata or ricotta.
 Yum!

 View Recipe: Fig & Goat Cheese Salad

 Feel free to nosh on healthy sweet potato fries when you want something sweet, salty and crispy for a snack.
-Sweet potatoes are rich in fiber to keep your digestion moving, and they're easy to incorporate into meals, says Michalczyk.
-They boast 4 grams of fiber per cup.
-Definitely use some sweet potatoes as a starch when you're looking for something nutritious and slightly dessertlike.
+Sweet potatoes are rich in fiber to keep your digestion moving.
+"They're easy to incorporate into meals," says Michalczyk.
+With 8 grams of fiber per cup in mashed sweet potatoes, you can use some sweet potatoes as a starch when looking for something nutritious and slightly dessert-like.